 1) Roof Inspection

 With a visual inspection from the ground, most routine home inspections will discover obvious roof concerns, such as dark streaks or stains on your ceiling or loose shingles.
 A roof inspector, on the other hand, will perform a more complete inspection that may discover problems that aren't evident to the untrained eye.
 This includes looking for leaks, loose shingles that could let water into the house, and the state of the gutters.

 2) Chimney Inspection

-A chimney inspection might reveal any potential concerns, such as accumulation or obstructions, in the firebox or flue, which you can bring to the homeowners' attention before closing on the house.
+A chimney inspection will reveal any potential concerns, such as accumulation or obstructions, in the firebox or flue, which you can bring to the homeowners' attention before closing on the house.

 As with all inspections, the inspector will look for exterior cracks or deterioration in the mortar, as well as a need to clear the chimney of any creosote accumulation (a byproduct of burning wood) that could cause a fire if left unchecked.
 When the fireplace is lit during the colder months, this form of home inspection seeks to prevent chimney fires and smoke or aromas from leaking into the property.

 From the outside, the roof may appear to be in good condition, but there may be evidence of structural problems in the attic that a routine check would overlook.
 An attic check will reveal whether there is enough insulation or if there is any damage that needs to be repaired.
 A skilled specialist will also have the instruments needed to detect indicators of mould or moisture that could jeopardize the foundation's structural integrity.